 Brand new doesn’t mean problem-free — so ask away

-Technically, a new home sale occurs when a buyer signs a sales contract or a builder accepts a deposit, according to the National Association of Home Builders (NAHB), a federation since the 1940s that represents more than 140,000 home builders, remodelers, and other specialists constructing new homes nationwide.
+Technically, a new home sale occurs when a buyer signs a sales contract or a builder accepts a deposit, according to the NAHB.

 Sometimes that means the home is complete; other times, you might see just a foundation or framed walls.
-As of November 2019, there were 323,000 new single-family homes for sale in the United States, with 76,000 completed and ready to occupy, according to data from the U.S. Census Bureau and the U.S. Department of Housing and Urban Development.
+As of October 2021, there were 389,000 new single-family homes for sale in the United States, according to data from the U.S. Census Bureau and the U.S. Department of Housing and Urban Development.

 But remember — even if you feel like you watched your new home take shape — a new construction home can have more issues than first meets the eye.

-“They may look pretty on the outside, but it may not be built well,” says Friedler.
+“They may look pretty on the outside, but they may not be built well,” says Friedler.
 “The average layperson doesn’t know what’s inside the walls.”

 These professionals expect plenty of questions, from “What will the estimated taxes be?” to “How is the school system rated?” and “Are there homeowners’ association fees?”
 So be courteous but persistent in getting the answers you need.